Are you unsure of the differences between an air purifier and a humidifier? Hey – it’s totally ok! A long time ago so was I!

 Warm mist: uses heat from electrical power to generate steam

 Cool mist: uses other methods like an ultrasonic device to change water into vapor (not heated)

-Electromechanical: some use an electric motor and blades or other device to stir water and create a mist
+Electromechanical: some use an electric motor and blades or another device to stir the water and create a mist

 How dry air affects you

 Speaking from personal experience, during the wintertime I had difficulty sleeping at night due to discomfort in my nose and sinuses.
 It was mainly due to what happens to our bodies when the air moisture level drops.
 I also had a painful, dry cough which caused even more suffering!

 The mucus linings in your body’s respiratory system and nasal cavities can become more dry than normal, resulting in discomfort.
 You’re also more susceptible to sickness under these conditions, too.

 Additionally, dry skin becomes a concern and it’s especially tough on people with sensitive skin or other issues.

 When I caught a cold, it was much harder to sleep because of the dry air.
 I felt terrible!
 It wasn’t until investing in a humidifier that I got relief and could sleep better.
 My cold symptoms were also less severe when using it.